seedstack/website/content/overview/faq.md

 # How is SeedStack licensed ?

-It's licensed under the [Mozilla Public License 2.0](https://www.mozilla.org/MPL/2.0/).
+SeedStack code is licensed under the [Mozilla Public License 2.0](https://www.mozilla.org/MPL/2.0/).
+The documentation is licensed under the [Creative Commons Share-Alike 4.0 license](http://creativecommons.org/licenses/by-sa/4.0/).

 # Can I use the Web Framework without the Java Framework ?